YashB63/GFG-Daily-Questions/README.md

     In the final string there needs to be at least r number of ‘R’, at least b number of ‘B’ and at least g number of ‘G’ (such that r + g + b <= n).

+Day 89:

+  Q1: Count even substrings:

+    Given a string of digits 0 – 9.
+    The task is to count the number of substrings which when converting into integer form an even number.

+  Q2: Peak Element:

+    Given an 0-indexed array of integers arr[] of size n, find its peak element.

+    An element is considered to be peak if it's value is greater than or equal to the values of its adjacent elements (if they exist).

+    Note: The output will be 1 if the index returned by your function is correct; otherwise, it will be 0.

+  Q3: Divisible by 5 or not:

+    The problem is to check whether the decimal representation of a given binary number is divisible by 5 or not.